JetBrains/kotlin-web-site/docs/topics/compatibility-guide-15.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: Since Kotlin 1.5, the Kotlin compiler will emit nullability assertion for delegated property with generic call in the delegate expression
+> **Short summary**: Since Kotlin 1.5, the Kotlin compiler will emit nullability assertions for delegated properties with a generic call in the delegate expression
 >
 > **Deprecation cycle**:
 >
 > - 1.5: emit nullability assertion for delegated properties (see details in the issue),
 >  `-Xuse-old-backend` or `-language-version 1.4` can be used to temporarily revert to pre-1.5 behavior

-### Turning warnings into errors for calls with type parameters annotated by @OnlyInputTypes
+### Turn warnings into errors for calls with type parameters annotated by @OnlyInputTypes

 > **Issue**: [KT-45861](https://youtrack.jetbrains.com/issue/KT-45861)
 >